All the multiplexers have Led lamps that signal activity on the inputs or outputs and other situations.

 Power Up - On the Nmea3Wifi and Nmea4Wifi multiplexers, after power up, the Leds blink in succession from left to right (as defined in the previous picture) to indicate that the AP network was created successfully.
 If connection to an external network was set, Leds blink in succession from right to left when the connection is achieved.

 Hard Reset - when the Hard Reset switch is pressed, all Leds turn on.
 The switch should not be released while the Leds are on.
-After 2 or 3 seconds the Leds turn off and the switch can be released for the Reset to be taken.
+After 2 seconds the Leds turn off and the switch can be released for the Reset to be taken.
 Otherwise it will be ignored.
+In the N2K0183 (and latest Nmea3Wifi and Nmea4Wifi firmwares) if you maintain the Hard Reset pressed after the Leds went off, they will go on again 10 seconds after the switch was pressed.
+And 2 seconds more (12 seconds since the beginning) they go off again.
+If you release the switch at this stage, the multiplexers will start with factory settings but the AP they create is not protected (no password needed).
+You can revert to normal AP password protection by doing a another hard reset and releasing the switch after 2 (and before 10) seconds.

-Hardware Testing - It is possible to test the serial output driver and the input optocouplers using a procedure described in the forum.
+Hardware Testing - It is possible to test the serial output driver and the input optocouplers using a procedure described in the forum here for the case of the Nmea4Wifi multiplexer.
+For the case of the N2K0183 you can see here.
 The Leds will blink or not blink to indicate normal operation or a failure.